jyontika/evanston-restaurant-recommender/README.md

 # 🍽️ Evanston Restaurant Recommender

-An end-to-end recommendation system built on real restaurant review data from Evanston, IL.
-This project demonstrates how modern recommendation techniques — from popularity scoring to NLP-powered sentiment modeling — can be applied to drive user engagement and increase conversion in a review or dining platform.
+An end-to-end recommendation system built on restaurant review data from Evanston, IL to help users discover restaurants aligned with their preferences.
+The project combines popularity-based recommendation, sentiment modeling, and review analysis to show how data-driven ranking systems can improve user experience on dining or review platforms.

 ## Business motivation

 Recommender systems are a core driver of revenue in consumer platforms.
-Amazon attributes ~35% of revenue to recommendations; Netflix credits them with $1B+ in annual retention value.
-This project applies the same methods — collaborative filtering, matrix factorization, and text embeddings — to a restaurant review dataset, showing how similar infrastructure can improve user experience and reduce churn in food-tech or local discovery applications.
+They help users identify options they are more likely to enjoy from large catalogs of options, reducing decision fatigue and increasing engagement.
+Commonly cited estimates suggest that Amazon attributes roughly 35% of purchases to recommendations, while Netflix has valued its recommendation system at roughly $1B annually through improved subscriber retention.

+In this project, I apply the same ideas to a smaller, local setting: restaurant reviews from Evanston, IL.
+Using content-based filtering, collaborative filtering, and NLP-based sentiment modeling, the system recommends restaurants based on user review patterns and restaurant characteristics.
+The broader motivation is to understand how recommendation infrastructure can help users discover places they are likely to enjoy, while improving engagement and retention for food-tech or local discovery platforms.

+## Data
+Restaurant review data from Evanston, IL (68 restaurants, 1,500 reviews).
+Sourced from a course project at Northwestern University (STAT 415, Spring 2025).
+Raw data is not included in this repo.

 ## Methods